 The next general election in Great Britain is shaping up to be a very interesting affair.
-The odds available from 1xbit sum up the race quite nicely, with the Labour Party priced at 1.90 and the Conservatives at 2.00.
+The odds available from 1xbit sum up the race quite nicely, with the Conservatives priced at 1.8 and Labour Party at 2.0.

 It really is a neck-and-neck contest at the moment, and it is unusual for bookmakers not be more profound in who they believe will win.
 Perhaps as far as the political betting markets are concerned they are right to be wary: the ‘Leave’ position in the Brexit Referendum won at odds of 4.00, while Donald Trump won the US Presidential race as a 6.00 outsider!

 That general election goes some way towards determining any next Prime Minister predictions, because the leader of the winning party will naturally take up their position at 10 Downing Street.
 But who those leaders will be is anybody’s guess.